-The exception to the above process is for specialist equipment where a single quote is sufficient, this includes the supply and installation of stair lifts, through floor lifts, step lifts, semi permeant ramps and wash/dry toilets.
+The exception to the above process is for specialist equipment where a single quote is sufficient, this includes the supply and installation of stair lifts, through floor lifts, step lifts, semi-permanent ramps and wash/dry toilets.

-Fylde council are in partnership with LCC, who arrange the supply and installation of specialist equipment for bathing, and ceiling track hoists (for adults and children) This process occurs across Lancashire and allows fixed low-cost prices of equipment.
-Children's adaptions are supplied, and installed by LCC children's services
+Fylde Council work in partnership with LCC, who arrange the supply and installation of bathing and ceiling track hoists (for adults and children).
+This process occurs across Lancashire and allows fixed low-cost prices of equipment.
+Children's adaptions are supplied and installed by LCC Children's services.